kus/cs2-modded-server/README.md

 And check the ports cs2 is using on your OS i.e. on Ubuntu `sudo lsof -i -P -n | head -n 1; sudo lsof -i -P -n | grep cs2`.

-### Manually updating Metamod:Source and CounterStrikeSharp

-If you are on a unix based system, you can run `scripts/check-updates.sh` which will check the current versions of each plugin installed in this repo vs what the latest is, this makes it easier than going through each one manually.

-Go to the Releases page for [Metamod:Source](http://www.sourcemm.net/downloads.php?branch=master) and [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) and download the latest.
-You need to merge the `addons` folder from the zips into the `/game/csgo/addons` of this repo.
-This is easy to do with unix based systems with rsync:

-First open terminal and `cd` into the folder where you unzipped the zips i.e.: `cd ~/Downloads` then update the command below with the full path to the repo and run it:

-`rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

 ### Enable advertisements

 If you want to enable a whitelist on your server load the plugin by putting this `css_plugins load "plugins/disabled/Advertisement/Advertisement.dll"` in one of your `.cfg` files.